geoffwhittington/meshtastic-matrix-relay/DEVELOPMENT.md

 # Development

-You can run the relay using Python 3.9 on Linux, MacOS, and Windows.
-We would enjoy pull requests to fix or enhance the relay
+The relay is compatible with Python 3.9 and newer on Linux, macOS, and Windows.
+We encourage contributions to fix bugs or add enhancements.

 ## Installation